 Acne scars, fine lines, uneven skin tone, and sun damage are all common skin conditions.
-However, smoother, more even skin can be within your reach with the Whisper erbium laser peel available at the MI Skin Dermatology Center in Washington, D.C.
+However, smoother, more even skin can be within your reach with the erbium laser peel available at the MI Skin Dermatology Center in Washington, D.C.
 This revolutionary treatment uses an erbium laser to vaporize damaged skin cells at the surface of the skin, while stimulating collagen and elastin fibers beneath the skin in order to even and repair the surface.

 What is an erbium laser?

 There are many types of skin resurfacing lasers available, some of the most common being CO2, erbium, and non-ablative.
 Erbium lasers are less aggressive than CO2 lasers, but more so than non-ablative.
 Erbium laser treatments usually require less downtime than CO2 laser treatments, but require more than one session to achieve full results.

 Erbium can yield a visible difference in the skin’s overall appearance with minimal downtime.
 This “laser peel” is used to soften fine lines, reduce the appearance of pore size, smooth uneven skin tone and texture, and clear unwanted brown spots caused by sun damage in the right candidate.
 This safe and effective treatment stimulates skin turnover and promotes the formation of collagen and elastin fibers that helps to strengthen the skin.